bcgov/aps-infra-platform/documentation/how-to/!how-to-template.md

 {Replace the following / Where,}:

-- `<NAMESPACE>`: Replace with your API Service's Portal Namespace where the service resides, e.g. `gw-e8a5a`.
+- `<gatewayId>`: Replace with your API Service's Portal Namespace where the service resides, e.g. `gw-e8a5a`.
 - `<MYSERVICE>`: Replace this with the name of the service as you would like it to be known within the local network, for example, `api-service`.

 ### {Sub-task details}

 {This section is optional.
 Only include h3 headings if the sub-task is big and complex and demands splitting.
 Consider if the sub-task deserves it's own how-to page.}

 <!-- whatsnext -->